gr0uch/simulacra/README.md

 </template>
 ```

-Using the `<template>` tag is optional, but any DOM element will suffice.
+Using the `<template>` tag is optional, any DOM element will suffice.
 The shape of the data is important since it has a straightforward mapping to the DOM, and arrays are iterated over to output multiple DOM elements.
 Here's some sample data:

 ```js
 var data = {